ChukwuEmekaAjah/buycoins_python/readme.md

 my_orders = buycoins.Orders.list_market_orders()

 ```

+### Modules
+The package contains 6 core modules with related functions to adequately represent the queries and mutations on the main API.
+You don't need to know GraphQL to be able to use the package; this is because a dict to graphql parser has been created in the package.
+All you just have to do is specify arguments (where need be) or fields you want retrieved (else all the associated query fields are returned).

+These modules are:
+- Auth - For authentication setup and modification.
+Contains a single function for setting up public and secret keys.
+- Accounts - For creating cryptocurrency addresses and virtual bank accounts
+- Balances - For retrieving your balances in all the cryptocurrencies supported as well as for a single cryptocurrency of your choice
+- Orders - For placing orders on the marketplace, viewing the market book as well as your personal orders on the platform
+- Prices - For retrieving cryptocurrency prices on the platform
+- Transfers - For checking transfer fees, sending, buying and selling cryptocurrencies via the API.

 ### Testing

 All tests for the modules are in the tests folder.
 In order to run the tests, run the command below in a shell within the project folder.